 One customer can have many invoices.

-When you create a relationship between tables (similar to a join command in SQL), you designate a field with which to link them.
-This field is called a "reference" field.
-"Reference" is not a field type, but an attribute of a field.
-For instance, when you create a relationship between Invoices and Customers, the reference field in the Invoices table lets you select which Customer gets the Invoice.
-If you want to display additional details about the customer, like address, use a lookup field in the Invoices table do so.
-(Read more about relationships.)
+When you create a relationship between tables, you designate a field with which to link them.
+This field is called a reference field.
+Reference is not a field type, but an attribute of a field.
+For example, when you create a relationship between invoices and customers, the reference field in the invoices table lets you select which customer gets the Invoice.
+If you want to display additional details about the customer, like address, use a lookup field in the invoices table do so.
+Learn more about relationships.

-Now that you have identified the basic structure of the application, consider what data you want to see in your forms and your reports.
+Now that you have identified the basic structure of the app, consider what data you want to see in your forms and your reports.

-When you link tables together in a "one-to-many" relationship, the “one” table is called the "master" table, and the "many" table is called the "details" table.
-In the application we have been designing in this example, Customers is the master table and Invoices is the details table.
-You can set up your application so that your Customers table forms and reports include data from related Invoice records, and vice versa.
+When you link tables together in a one-to-many relationship, the “one” table is called the parent table, and the "many" table is called the child table.
+For example, Customers is a parent table and Invoices is a child table.
+You can set up your app so that forms and reports in your Customers table include data from related Invoice records, and vice versa.

-You can include lookup fields in the Invoices details table to pull in information from the related Customer master records, like the customer's name and address.
-You can include summary fields in the Customers master table to perform calculations on data in related Invoice detail records.
+You can include lookup fields in the Invoices details table to pull in information from the related Customer parent records, like the customer's name and address.
+You can include summary fields in the Customers parent table to perform calculations on data in related Invoice detail records.
 You can even embed a report of Invoices records within the Customers form.

 Did this help you?
 Give us a rating: